Taxation of international executives

-Individuals who are tax residents of countries that have concluded tax treaties with Romania can potentially obtain treaty relief to reduce these taxes.
+Individuals who are tax residents of countries/territories that have concluded tax treaties with Romania can potentially obtain treaty relief to reduce these taxes.

-Generally, interest is subject to a 10 percent tax rate and dividends are taxed at 5% as of 2016.
+Generally, interest is subject to a 10 percent tax rate and dividends are taxed at 5 percent as of 2016.
 Romanian resident persons paying interest or dividends to individuals (residents or non-residents) have an obligation to withhold tax.

 As a general rule, capital gains from sale of shares are subject to a 10 percent tax rate.

-Rental income is subject to a 106percent flat tax rate; however, a 40 percent notional deduction is available.
+Rental income is subject to a 10 percent flat tax rate; however, a 40 percent notional deduction is available without supporting documents.

 Under current Romanian tax law, employees deriving income from stock option plans qualified as such according to Romanian law, are not liable to tax at the moment of grant or at the moment of exercise of the options.
 Upon sale of underlying shares, individuals derive capital gains subject to capital gain tax.
 The taxable income is determined as the difference between sale proceeds and exercise price, less broker’s fees.